markdavidlong/AppleSAWS/AI_PROJECT_HINTS.md

 - No Makefile in project root
 - Always use CMake build commands

+### Important: Do NOT use `sed` or `awk` to make large changes to files.
+It corrupts them more often than not.
+Prefer iteration and updating each item on its own.

 ## Application Type & Testing

 ### GUI Application - NO Command Line Interface